belarif/new-todo-list/CONTRIBUTING.md

     N.B: For an easy understanding of your modifications by other contributors, explain well in your contribution description

-### 2. Choose or create issue
+### 2. Choose or create an issue
 If you want to contribute to an issue already raised, find the issue in the issues page.

-If issue does not exist, create a new issue.
+If issue does not exist, create it.
 For the creation of the issue, respect the following naming:  TDLn°: title of the issue

             example:    TDL43: code optimization